A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Introduction

 Parametric model order reduction (pMOR, \cite{Haa17,HeRoSt16,QuMaNe16}) refers to a class of computational techniques that aim at constructing a low-dimensional surrogate (or reduced-order) model (ROM) for a given physical system, over a range of parameters.
-In the last few decades, pMOR techniques have received significant attention in Science and Engineering, to speed up parametric studies.
-For complex large-scale systems with many parameters, combination of pMOR and domain decomposition (DD) methods is of paramount importance to deal with high-dimensional parameterizations and changes in domain topology.
-The aim of this work is to present a general domain decomposition (DD) pMOR strategy for linear and nonlinear steady partial differential equations (PDEs).
+In the last few decades, pMOR techniques have received significant attention in science and engineering, to speed up parametric studies.
+For complex, large-scale systems with many parameters, methods that combine pMOR with domain decomposition (DD) methods are of paramount importance to deal with high-dimensional parameterizations and changes in domain topology.
+The aim of this work is to present a general DD pMOR strategy for linear and nonlinear steady partial differential equations (PDEs).

 Standard (monolithic) pMOR techniques rely on high-fidelity (HF) solves at the training stage, which might be unaffordable for very large-scale problems; furthermore, they rely on the assumption that the solution field is defined over a parameter-independent domain or over a family of diffeomorphic domains: to address these issues, several authors have proposed component-based pMOR procedures (cf. \cite{HuKnPa13} and the review \cite{Buhr2020localized}).
-During the offline stage, a library of \emph{archetype components} is defined and local reduced-order bases (ROBs) and local ROMs are built; then, during the online stage, local components are instantiated to form the global system and the global solution is estimated by coupling local ROMs.
+During the offline stage, a library of \emph{archetype components} is defined, and local reduced-order bases (ROBs) as well as local ROMs are built; then, during the online stage, local components are instantiated to form the global system and the global solution is estimated by coupling local ROMs.

-CB-pMOR strategies consist of two distinct building blocks: (i) a rapid and reliable domain decomposition (DD) strategy for online global predictions, and (ii) a localized training strategy exclusively based on local solves for the construction of the local approximations.
-In this work, we focus exclusively on (i); we refer to \cite{benaceur2022port,smetana2022localized} for two recent works on localized training for nonlinear elliptic PDEs.
+CB-pMOR strategies consist of two distinct building blocks: (i) a rapid and reliable DD strategy for online global predictions, and (ii) a localized training strategy exclusively based on local solves for the construction of the local approximations.
+In this work, we focus exclusively on (i); we refer to \cite{benaceur2022port,smetana2022localized} and \cite[section 8.1.7]{hoang2021domain} for recent works on localized training for nonlinear elliptic PDEs.

 We propose a general component-based pMOR procedure for steady PDEs based on overlapping subdomains, with a particular focus on second-order nonlinear elliptic PDEs.
 The key features of the approach are twofold: (i) a constrained optimization statement that penalizes the jump at the components' interfaces subject to the approximate (in a sense to be defined) satisfaction of the PDE in each deployed (instantiated) component; (ii) the decomposition of the local solutions into a \emph{port component} --- associated with the solution on interior boundaries (\emph{ports}) --- and a \emph{bubble component} that vanishes at \emph{ports}, to enable effective parallelization of the online solver.